hacketyhack/hackety-hack.com/README.md

 Once you've cloned this repository, running `script/bootstrap` should tell you everything you need to know.

+In case you prefer gems to be managed entirely by bundler run this before bootstrapping:

+    bundle config --global path .bundle
+    bundle config --global binstubs bin
+    export PATH="$PWD/bin:$PATH"

+Be careful with using `bin` in `$PATH` it is very risky when used with public projects.

 Dependencies for the curious:

 - Ruby: 1.9.3 is preferred.